MoonWalker440/Music-Megathread/README.md

 - [YTMP : YouTube Music Player](https://ytmp.itsvg.in/) - The First and the Only YouTube Music Player that lets you play any youtube video as audio with tons of features such as Background play, Playlist merger, No Ads, and many more for free

-- [Forgotify](https://forgotify.com) - Millions of songs on Spotify have been forgotten.
-Let’s give them new life in new ears

 - [TapeFear](https://www.tapefear.com) - Discover the hidden gems on Spotify
 that would never normally get surfaced with their algorithms

-- [Ytify](https://github.com/n-ce/ytify) - Ytify is a platform with a primary focus on audio streaming, allowing you to enjoy podcasts, audiobooks, music and other audio content available on YouTube

 - [Progrockworld](https://progrockworld.ru/) - Classic Rock, Pop & more